22 MIN READ By Phill Burrows

 We can carefully use all this information we are creating as a society to craft personalised, “human” marketing experiences and leave clinical, impersonal strategies in the dust.

-HubSpot is designed to be a nearly all-encompassing software suite, so as to eliminate unnecessary friction in the flywheel, especially when one team hands off a customer to the next team at the next phase in the buyer journey.
+HubSpot is designed to be a nearly all-encompassing software suite, eliminating unnecessary friction in the flywheel, especially when one team hands off a customer to the next team at the next phase in the buyer journey.

-This means much of the work is all done in one place, either because of included features or simple integrations.
+This means much work is done in one place, either because of included features or simple integrations.

 One of the major perks of Hubspot compared to other CMS solutions like WordPress is that it doesn’t require nearly as many integrations.